 Simple English definitions for legal terms

-Read a random definition: private wrong
+Read a random definition: first-past-the-post voting

 An anti-evolution statute is a law that says teachers cannot teach the theory of evolution in schools.
 This law was found to be unconstitutional because it goes against the First Amendment's Establishment Clause.
 This clause says that the government cannot promote one religion over another.
 Scientific creationism is a belief that the Bible's story of creation is supported by science.